-- 5. Select the timeline of a certain day, click and drag the the mouse to set the recording schedule (the start time and end time of the recording task). - 6.
-After you set the scheduled task, you can click and copy the task to other days
+- 2. Check the Enable Scheduled Task checkbox. - 3.
+Set the Park Time.
+You can set the park time (a period of inactivity) before the camera starts the scheduled tasks. - 4.
+Select the task type from the dropdown list. - 5.
+Select the timeline of a certain day, and drag the mouse to set the recording schedule (the start time and end time of the recording task). - 6.
+After you set the scheduled task, you can click and copy the task to other days (optional).

-(optional).

-Figure 5-34 Edit the Schedule and Task Type
+Figure 5-24 Edit the Schedule and Task Type